Proof of identity

 Accountant A member of the Institute of Chartered Accountants in Australia and New Zealand, the Australian Society of Certified Practicing Accountants or the Institute of Public Accountants; Member of the Association of Taxation and Management Accountants; or a Fellow of the National Tax Accountants' Association.

-Banking or Financial Institutions A bank or building society or Credit Union officer with 2 or more continuous years of service; or a finance company officer with 2 or more continuous years of service; or financial advisor or financial planner, An officer with, or a credit representative of, a holder of an Australian credit licence, having 2 or more years of continuous service with one or more licensees.
+Banking or Financial Institutions A bank or building society or Credit Union officer with five or more continuous years of service; or a finance company officer with five or more continuous years of service; or financial advisor or financial planner, An officer with, or a credit representative of, a holder of an Australian credit licence, having five or more years of continuous service with one or more licensees.

 Consular or Diplomatic Officer An Australian Consular Officer or an Australian Diplomatic Officer (within the meaning of Consular Fees Act 1955).